FCS History

 FCS = Football Championship Subdivision

-For the FCS, the requirements are not as stringent.
-For starters, FCS programs are only allowed to provide a maximum of 63 full scholarships.
-This also allows for partial scholarships to be given as long as they total up to 63 full scholarships.
-FCS teams do not have home attendance requirements.
-Two FCS conferences – the Ivy League and Pioneer Football League – do not offer scholarships to players.
+For the FCS, the requirements are not as stringent, with FCS programs previously allowed to provide a maximum of 63 full scholarships.
+This changed in the House settlement, which now allows FCS teams to offer as many as 105 scholarships, although this doesn’t happen in practice due to fewer resources.
+FCS teams do not have home attendance requirements and the FBS no longer does as of October 2023, when the NCAA revised the FBS requirements.
+Two FCS conferences – the Ivy League and Pioneer Football League – do not offer scholarships to players, while the Northeast Conference and Patriot League have members that offer fewer than the previous maximum of 63 scholarships.

 Are there any other differences?

-The FCS has a 24-team single elimination playoff each season to determine its national champion while the FBS has a 4-team playoff.
-The key here is the NCAA organizes the FCS Playoff, however, they do not organize the FBS Playoff and therefore do not officially recognize the FBS Playoff champions.
+The FCS has a 24-team single-elimination playoff each season to determine its national champion, while the FBS has a 4-team playoff and an expanded 12-team playoff beginning in 2024.
+The key here is the NCAA organizes the FCS Playoff; however, they do not organize the FBS Playoff and therefore do not officially recognize the FBS Playoff champions.
 (They “delegate” that task to what they refer to as “major selectors” from page 112 of the 2022 FBS Records).
 The FBS also has a plethora of bowl games, hence the “Bowl Subdivision” designation.
-The FCS currently has one bowl game: the Celebration Bowl between the MEAC and SWAC champions.
+The FCS currently has one bowl game: the Celebration Bowl between the MEAC and SWAC champions that determines the Historical Black College and Universities National Champion.

-Teams have typically required an invitation from a conference in order to join the FBS.
-However, Liberty’s transition in 2018 proved that a waiver may be granted.
-Liberty currently participates as an independent though they are set to join C-USA in 2023.
+Current FCS teams typically need an invitation from an FBS conference in order to join the FBS.
+However, Liberty’s transition in 2018 proved that a waiver may be granted in some circumstances, although the October 2023 requirements were put in place to stem the flow of teams into the FCS.
+Liberty joined Conference USA in 2023.

 Since 2011… pretty much.
-There’s no denying the incredible dominance of the Bison in the last decade, but the FCS is a great source of talent and football.
-Current FBS teams Appalachian State, Boise State, Georgia Southern, Louisiana Monroe, Marshall, Massachusetts, Sam Houston State, and Western Kentucky all previously cut their teeth at the FCS level and captured a national championship before making the jump.
+There’s no denying the incredible dominance of the North Dakota State Bison in the last decade or so.
+While South Dakota State took up the Bison’s mantle with three straight FCS title game appearances from 2021 through 2023, the FCS is a great source of talent and football.
+Current FBS teams Appalachian State, Boise State, Delaware, Georgia Southern, Louisiana Monroe, Marshall, Massachusetts, Sam Houston State, and Western Kentucky all previously cut their teeth at the FCS level and captured a national championship before making the jump.
+There’s a whole section of this website dedicated to the FCS Playoff History.

 There is also the FCS over FBS upset that has become more common and a wonderful talking point on social media.
-FCS teams are not pushovers.
-And the name on the jersey does not have to say, “North Dakota State” or “Bison”.
-As of the 2022 NFL season, nearly 200 FCS players made a roster in the NFL, which isn’t bad for a division that gets only a fraction of the media attention as the FBS.
+FCS teams are not pushovers and the name on the jersey does not have to say, “North Dakota State” or “Bison.”
+In 2022, nearly 200 FCS players made a roster in the NFL, which isn’t bad for a division that gets only a fraction of the media attention as the FBS.
+The ubiquity of streaming has helped FCS athletes find another way to gain exposure for the NFL in a way that wasn’t as simple 15 or 20 years ago.

 I’m interested in learning more.
 What other information should I know?

-The FCS currently has 128 teams from 15 conferences with all of them listed below.
-A complete list of teams and conferences, including links to each program and conference website can be found here.
+As of the 2026 season, the FCS has 129 teams from 13 conferences, with all of them listed below.
+A complete list of teams and conferences, including links to each program and conference website, can be found here.
+There are also separate pages featuring additional information on former FCS teams and previous FCS conferences.